kronosta/y1-language/DOCUMENTATION.md

 but blank lines are pretty much removed from the stored-in-memory source-code before it is even processed into C# by the compiler.

 ## Imports
-The namespaces `System`, `System.Reflection`, `System.Reflection.Emit`, `System.Collections.Generic`, and `System.Threading.Tasks` namespaces are imported automatically,
-and there is no way to stop this.
-Unfortunately, this means that any namespaces that share a single identifier with one that the compiler uses will throw errors if imported, so you have to fully qualify EVERY NAME.
-I would like to change this by removing these imports and having the compiler fully qualify all the names it uses instead.
+The namespaces `System`, `System.Collections.Generic`, `System.Reflection`, `System.Reflection.Emit`, and `System.Threading.Tasks` used to be automatically imported, causing conflicts with any imported namespace that shared type names and requiring you to fully qualify every name from that namespace.
+This has been fixed, so now all internally used libraries are fully qualified.
+This does mean, however, that any programs that use any of those namespaces (such as ones that print to the console), will need to have the namespace added to the `<IMPORTS>` section, as discussed in the Starting Lines section.

 ## Starting Lines
 There is a natural progression of beginning sections (although this only applies after the preprocessor is run).
 All elements are optional.